 is the jump rate of the jump operator $A_\alpha$.
 The transition rate $W[\cdots]$ in the same integral is equal to Eq.~(\ref{rateauxiliarysystem}) with $z=1$.

 Equation~(\ref{tiltedLiouvillmasterequation}) is derived by applying the Feynman-Kac formula in the Hilbert space and a distribution functional transformation of the quantum jump trajectory.
-Due to its abstract nature, this equation is hardly applied in practical evaluations.
-However, an interesting fact is that an ``averaged'' operator,
+Owing to its abstract nature, this equation is rarely applied in practical evaluations.
+However, an ``averaged'' operator,

 precisely satisfies the tilted quantum master equation: